Exact and approximate inference in graphical models: variable elimination and beyond: From Variable Elimination to Message Passing

-Message passing algorithms over trees can be described as an extension of variable elimination, where the marginals of all variables are computed in a double pass of the algorithm (instead of one variable in classical variable elimination).
-Instead of eliminating a leaf $X_i$ and the potential functions involving $X_i$, we just mark the leaf $X_i$ as ``processed`` and consider that the new potential $\psi_{N_i}$ is a ``message'' sent from $X_i$ to $X_{pa(i)}$ (the parents of $X_i$ in the tree), denoted as $\mu_{i\to pa(i)}$.
-This message is a potential function over $X_{pa(i)}$ only.
-We can iterate this process, always applying it to a leaf in the subgraph defined by unmarked variables, handling already computed messages as unary potentials.
+Message passing algorithms over trees \citep{Pearl88} can be described as an extension of variable elimination, where the marginals or max-marginals of all variables are computed in a double pass of the algorithm.
+We depict the principle here when $G$ is a tree first and for marginal computation.
+At the beginning of the first pass (the forward pass) each leaf $X_i$ is marked as ``processed`` and all other variables are "unprocessed".
+Then each leaf is successively visited and the new potential $\psi_{N_i}$ is considered as a ``message'' sent from $X_i$ to $X_{pa(i)}$ (the parents of $X_i$ in the tree), denoted as $\mu_{i\to pa(i)}$.
+This message is a potential function over $X_{pa(i)}$ only (scope of size 1).
+Messages are moved upward to nodes in the subgraph defined by unmarked variables.
+A variable is marked as processed once it has received its messages.

-When only one variable remains unmarked (defining the root of the tree), the combination of all the functions on this variable (messages and possibly original potential function) will be equal to the marginal unnormalized distribution on this variable.
-This results directly from the fact that the operations are equivalent to variable elimination.
-The root of the tree defines a directed tree where the root is at the top, descendants are below and messages are flowing upwards, to the root.
+When only one variable remains unmarked (defining the root of the tree), the combination of all the functions on this variable (messages and possibly an original potential function involving only the root variable) will be equal to the marginal unnormalised distribution on this variable.
+This results directly from the fact that the operations performed in this forward pass of message passing are equivalent to variable elimination.

-To compute the marginal of another variable, one can redirect the tree using this new root.
-Then some subtrees will remain unchanged (in terms of direction from the root of the subtree to the leaves) in this new tree and the messages in these subtrees do not need to be recomputed.
+To compute the marginal of another variable, one can redirect the tree using this variable as a new root.
+Some subtrees will remain unchanged (in terms of direction from the root of the subtree to the leaves) in this new tree, and the messages in these subtrees do not need to be recomputed.
+The second pass (backward pass) of the message passing algorithm exploits the fact that messages are shared between several marginal computations, to organise all these computations in a clever way, so that in order to compute marginals of all variables, it is enough in the second pass to send messages from the root towards the leaf.
+Then the marginal is computed by combining downward messages with upward messages arriving at a particular vertex.
+One application is the well-known Forward-Backward algorithm~\citep{rabiner1989}.

-It turns out that in a tree, one can organize all these computations cleverly so that only two messages are computed for each edge, one for each possible direction of the edge.

-Formally, in the {\em Sum-product} algorithm over a tree $(V,E)$, messages $\mu_{i\to j}$ are defined for each edge $(i,j)\in E$ (there are $2|E|$ such messages, one for each edge direction) in a {\em leaves-to-root-to-leaves} order.
+Formally, in the message passing algorithm for marginal evaluation over a tree $(V,E)$, messages $\mu_{i\to j}$ are defined for each edge $(i,j)\in E$ in a {\em leaves-to-root-to-leaves} order; there are $2|E|$ such messages, one for each edge direction.
 Messages $\mu_{i\to j}$ are functions of $x_j$, which are computed iteratively, by the following algorithm: